 If you are happy to venture a little further towards Salou?
 Portaventura World is the perfect place to get that adrenalin fix.
 We have never visited Portaventura World but after my trip to Europa Park in Germany last year I am quickly realising you do not have to fly 9 hours for quality theme parks.
 Europe has so much to offer families who don’t wish to fly long haul.

-Over at Travel Loving Family, Lisa shared her trip to the vineyard at AltaAlella
+Day trips outside of Barcelona.
+3-Over at Travel Loving Family, Lisa shared her trip to the vineyard at AltaAlella

 It is a family run vineyard, which provides organic wine to some of the best restaurants in the world.
 Where you can sample wines and discover just how wonderful Spanish wine is.